lino-framework/lino/docs/dev/ad.rst

   .. attribute:: site_config_defaults

-    Default values to be used when creating the :class:`ml.system.SiteConfig` instance.
+    Default values to be used when creating the :attr:`site_config`.

     Usage example::